[?] Subscribe To This Site

 Set up your cake in the shade and it should be ok for a few hours.
 Also use a filling that will not spoil easily like a buttercream filling.
 No mousses or custards.
 The dry ice really keeps the cake extremely cold so your cake will be ok if you keep it as cold as possible for as long as possible.

 You may want to consider fondant as a covering for the cake.
 It will hold up longer than the buttercream.
 It will end up with a shine on it as the heat will cause condensation on the surface of a cold cake.
 Hope this helps with your decisions for the wedding cake and good luck to you.
 Please update us ok?
-You can upload a picture and tell us about it on the wedding cake photos page on this site.

 I'm glad the information at Wedding Cakes For You is helpful to you. :-)